Northwest Folklife FAQ

 Northwest Folklife is a nonprofit organization with a mission to create opportunities for our constituents.
 We work year-round to organize and produce the Northwest Folklife Festival.
-In addition, we also work on other year-round programs including our Cultural Focus, the monthly Cultural Arts series at Bellevue Crossroads, the annual Seattle Children’s Festival, and consistent work with our Community Coordinators and collaborative organizational partners.
+In addition, we also work on other year-round programs including our Cultural Focus, the monthly Cultural Arts Series at Bellevue Crossroads, Our Big Neighborhood, and consistent work with our Community Coordinators and collaborative organizational partners.
 We are constantly working to create new and better ways to produce our current events while looking forward to future program opportunities for our organization.

 Also, Folklife supporters stepped up to raise critical funds with Nights for Folklife benefit parties held over a series of evenings from fall through spring.
 Many have had a great time dancing, singing, listening to music and remembering what brings us back to Seattle Center every year on the Memorial Day weekend.
 We were delighted by the outpouring of support from party hosts and guests and the diversity of events.
 What a wonderful way to generate enthusiasm for the next Festival!

 Why should I come to the Northwest Folklife Festival?